 - 2 bay leaves

-- Drain all but 1 Tbsp of bacon fat from the pan and add the sliced onions to the bacon fat.
-Sauté the onions over medium-low heat for 5-6 minutes.
+- Add a little more of your reserved bacon fat to the pan.
+Then, Add the sliced onions.
+Sauté the onions over medium heat for 5-6 minutes.
 Sprinkle with brown sugar and continue to sauté until golden and caramelized, 15 minutes.

 - Sprinkle the flour over the onions and cook until the flour is moistened.